Jubileum schild 1950-2025 Roots and Wings Discover our 75th anniversaryArrow

 Food Experience Lab

 The Food Experience Lab is an environment that brings people together to explore the next step in food experiences.
 It embodies a playground for innovation.
-We embrace technology such as immersive technologies, 3D food printers, and physiological measurement devices, to imagine, prototype and test future food experiences that are sustainable and valuable for directly or indirectly impacted stakeholders.
+We embrace technologies such as immersive experiences powered through AI-generated virtual humans in immersive environments, 3D food printers in gastronomy, robotics in guest interactions, and physiological measurement devices to unpack food experiences of consumers.
+Through continuously testing and adopting new technologies and methods, we imagine, prototype and test future food experiences that are sustainable and valuable for directly or indirectly impacted stakeholders.

 Are you inspired by our researches and do you want to experience these yourself or with colleagues?
 The Food Experience Lab is available for rent.